dejoy-io/mini-apps-docs/apps-communication/events.md

 # Events
-Events are signals, sent from Dejoy native application in case, when some external action was done.
+Events are signals, sent from DeJoy native application in case, when some external action was done.
 Like methods, each event has its unique name and parameters.

 # Web
 As mentioned before, the web version uses a standard way of communication between iframes.
 It means, the parent iframe is able to send events through window.postMessage function.
 To handle this type of message, it is enough to add message event listener on the global window object: